 Laura has received several prizes at international harp competitions including the Singapore-Malaysia Harp Competition 2010, Thailand International Harp Competition 2009 and Elias Parish-Alvars International Harp Competition 2008 (UK).
 She was a finalist at the Marcel Tournier International Harp Competition 2011 (Italy) and Wales International Harp Competition 2010.

-Laura has performed as a soloist and chamber musician at prominent venues across Europe and Asia - Salle Gaveau, Salle Cortot, Jean-Jacques Henner National Museum (Paris, France); Wotton House (UK); Eden Hall, Esplanade and Victoria Concert Hall (Singapore).Past engagements include the Asian Harp Festival (Hong Kong), the Singapore Island Country Club’s 50th Anniversary Celebrations, the Oxford and Cambridge University Boat Race Ball (Singapore) and the « Debussy in Paris » Conference (Paris, France).
+Active as a soloist and chamber musician, Laura has performed at prominent venues across Asia and Europe including the Salle Gaveau, Salle Cortot, Jean-Jacques Henner National Museum, Chateau du Val-Richer (France); Buckingham Palace, Wotton House, Royal College of Music Museum (England); Victoria Concert Hall, Esplanade, The Arts House, Eden Hall (Singapore).
+Notable performances include the Asian Harp Festival (Hong Kong), Singapore Harp Festivals, Korea International Harp Festival, Singapore Island Country Club’s 50th Anniversary Celebrations, Oxford and Cambridge Boat Race Ball (Singapore), Debussy in Paris Conference (France).

 During her time at the Royal College of Music, Laura was was active in historical performance, performing on the medieval, Welsh triple, and Italian triple harps.
 In 2015, she presented her research on G.F.
 Handel’s Harp Concerto at the Historical Harp Society Annual Conference in California, USA.